-A credit reporting agency is required by law to place a freeze on your credit report whilst the fraud is being investigated and to destroy any information contained in your credit report that has been ‘tainted’ by fraud.
-See more information including how to contact these credit report agencies.
+- A credit reporting agency is required by law to place a freeze on your credit report whilst the fraud is being investigated and to destroy any information contained in your credit report that has been tainted by fraud.

-You can contact the Office of the Australian Information Commission on 1300 363 992, or view their Privacy fact sheet "37: Fraud and your credit report".
+The Office of the Australian Information Commission is the independent national regulator for privacy and freedom of information.
+You can call them on 1300 363 992, or visit their website for information on Fraud and your credit report.

 Most websites, including social networking sites and online trading sites have a help section that contains specific advice about what to do if your account has been hacked or a fake account has been set up.